-In 1967, Bernie began his Zen studies with Hakuyu Taizan Maezumi Roshi, Founder of the Zen Center of Los Angeles.Â He became a Zen teacher–Sensei Glassman–in 1976.
-In 1980 he founded his own Zen Community of New York in the Bronx, New York.
-He started the Greyston Bakery, at first staffed by Zen students, as a livelihood for the Community, and then made it a vehicle for social enterprise in Yonkers, 3 miles north (see below).
-In 1995 Bernie Glassman received inka, or the final seal of approval, from his teacher and became known as Roshi Bernie.
-During that year and in 1996 he served as Spiritual Head of the White Plum Lineage, comprising hundreds of Zen groups and centers in the US, Latin America and Europe, as well as the first President of the Soto Zen Buddhist Association of America.
+In 1967, Bernie began his Zen studies with Hakuyu Taizan Maezumi Roshi, Founder of the Zen Center of Los Angeles.Â He became a Zen teacher in 1976, and in 1980 he founded his own Zen Community of New York in the Bronx, New York.
+He started the Greyston Bakery, at first staffed by Zen students, as a livelihood for the Community, then made it a vehicle for social enterprise in Yonkers, 3 miles north (see below).
+In 1995 Bernie Glassman received inka, the final seal of approval from his teacher.
+During that year and in 1996 he served as Spiritual Head of the White Plum Lineage, comprising hundreds of Zen groups and centers in the US, Latin America and Europe, and became the first President of the Soto Zen Buddhist Association of America.
 His Dharma Family includes dharma teachers, zen priests, zen preceptors, zen entrepreneurs, Christian clergy, Rabbis, Sufi Sheiks and multi-faith peacemakers.Â Click here for a list of Bernie’s Zen teachers and dharma successors.

 Bernie became a social entrepreneur in 1982, articulating a vision that socially responsible businesses can have a double bottom line: generating profits and serving the community.
-The Greyston Bakery was the first such venture, but it was merely one piece of a larger socially responsible business model which he developed, known as the Greyston Mandala (the Sanskrit mandala can be loosely translated as circle of life), a network of for-profits and not-for-profits working together to improve the lives of individuals and the larger inner city community of southwest Yonkers.
-Greyston, which celebrates its 30th anniversary in 2012, provides permanent housing, jobs, job training, child care, after-school programs and a host of other supportive services to a large community of formerly homeless families, advancing the principles of empowerment, empathy, and responsible action.
+The Greyston Bakery was the first such venture, but it was merely one piece of a larger socially responsible business model which he developed: the Greyston Mandala (the Sanskrit mandala can be loosely translated as circle of life), a network of for-profits and not-for-profits working together to improve the lives of individuals and the larger inner city community of southwest Yonkers.Â Greyston, which celebrated its 35th anniversary in 2017, provides permanent housing, jobs, job training, child care, after-school programs and a host of other supportive services to a large community of formerly homeless families, advancing the principles of empowerment, empathy, and responsible action.
 Its main components are:

 The entire Greyston Mandala (as of 2011) hires 175 people and its programs reach 2,200 community members annually in southwest Yonkers.
 Its model of integrating for-profits, not-for-profits, and spirituality has been studied by many other nonprofits and cities across the country as well as in universities.
 Bernie Glassman served as Founder and President/CEO of Greyston from 1982 till he left it in 1996.
 He returned to serve Greyston and Yonkers one day per month in 2012.